RedWirePlatinumTwo/MiscFiles/PluginChangelog.md

 # Changelog
+# 3.2.3
+- Added support for Mcreator 2024.4 (Didn't need to make any code changes woohoo!!!!!!!!!)
+# 3.2.2
+- Revised the text in "Set damage to [amount]" procedure to specify what global triggers should be used in forge/neoforge for it to work
+# 3.2.1
+- "Set damage to [amount]" procedure will need to be used under "Entity is attacked" trigger for NeoForge, but will still remain as "Before entity is hurt" for Forge.
+The text has been changed in parentheses for this procedure.
+# 3.2.0
+- Removed "Get block inbetween [entity] and [sourceentity] (Will make procedures unusable if used)
+- Added "Get X position of block inbetween [entity] and [sourceentity]"
+- Added "Get Y position of block inbetween [entity] and [sourceentity]"
+- Added "Get Z position of block inbetween [entity] and [sourceentity]"
 # 3.1.0
 - Changed variable names for "repeat [x] times with [y] tick wait" procedure block to more appropriately fit the procedure.
 - Added Global trigger: Chunk loaded into world